-The PHP else block can be used if the condition failed to achieve the the true result and that leads the current process to execute the other block in else statement.
+We use the PHP if-else block if the condition fails to achieve the true result, leading the current process to execute the other block in the else statement.

 IF Else in PHP